-CAUTION: The Product Information Guide provides important safety and regulatory information.
+The Product Information Guide provides important safety and regulatory information.
 Warranty information may be included within this document or as a separate document.

-- 1 The Rack Installation Guide or Rack Installation Instructions included with your rack solution describes how to install your system into a rack. - 1 The Getting Started Guide shows how to initially set up your system. - 1 The Installation and Troubleshooting Guide describes how to troubleshoot the system and install or replace system components. - 1 Systems management software documentation describes the features, requirements, installation, and basic operation of the software. - 1 Baseboard management controller (BMC) documentation describes the features and configuration options of the BMC. - 1 Operating system documentation describes how to install (if necessary), configure, and use the operating system software. - 1 Documentation for any components you purchased separately provides information to configure and install these options. - ${ m I}$ Updates are sometimes included with the system to describe changes to the system, software, and/or documentation. - NOTE: Always read the updates first because they often supersede information in other documents. - 1 Release notes or readme files may be included to provide either last-minute updates to the system or documentation, or to provide advanced technical-reference material intended for experienced users or technicians.
+- 1 The Getting Started Guide describes how to set up your system for the first time. - 1 The Installation and Troubleshooting Guide describes how to troubleshoot the system and install or replace system components. - 1 Systems management software documentation describes the features, requirements, installation, and basic operation of the software. - 1 Baseboard management controller (BMC) documentation describes the features and configuration options of the BMC. - 1 Operating system documentation describes how to install (if necessary), configure, and use the operating system software. - 1 Documentation for any components you purchased separately provides information to configure and install these options. - 1 Updates are sometimes included with the system to describe changes to the system, software, and/or documentation.

+MOTE: Always read the updates first because they often supersede information in other documents.

+Release notes or readme files may be included to provide last-minute updates to the system or documentation or advanced technical reference material intended for experienced users or technicians.